Exponential stability in the perturbed central force problem: Introduction and statement of the main result

 An immediate consequence of the above theorem is that, for an exponentially long time, the particle's orbits are confined between two spherical shells centered at the origin.
 In addition, in the spirit of~\cite{vincoli1,vincoli2,vincolilombardi}, in Section~\ref{stat} we will also give a stability result for the case where the central system is put in interaction with a ``slow'' system as in models of molecular dynamics \cite{BG93,teufel} (see Theorem~\ref{nek.2}).
 We will also consider the application to the dynamics of a soliton in NLS~\cite{BM16}.

-Our result is strongly connected with Bertrand's theorem, according to which, if all the bounded trajectories of a particle moving under the action of a central force are also periodic, then the force is either Keplerian or Harmonic~\cite{Bertrand,FK04}.
-Actually some steps of our procedure are reminiscent of the classical proof of Bertrand's theorem, yet our analysis also yields a new proof of Bertrand's theorem (see Appendix~\ref{Bert}).
+Our result is strongly connected with Bertrand's theorem, according to which, if all the bounded trajectories of a particle moving under the action of a central force are periodic, then the force is either Keplerian or Harmonic~\cite{Bertrand,FK04}.
+Actually some steps of our procedure are reminiscent of the classical proof of Bertrand's theorem, yet our analysis also yields a new proof of a version of Bertrand's theorem stronger than the classical one (see Appendix~\ref{Bert}).

+We compare now our result to the result of \cite{RCD}.
+The present result is stronger than that of \cite{RCD} in two aspects.
+First, in \cite{RCD} the authors proved that non-quasiconvex potentials fulfill a suitable differential equation and that among the homogeneous potentials only the Harmonic and the Keplerian ones fulfill such an equation.
+Here, through a deeper analysis, we show that {\it all} the analytic potential fulfilling assumption (H3)\footnote{One should add ``and also (H1) (H2)'', but, as explained in Remark \ref{rem.H} these are not essential.} give rise to quasi convex Hamiltonians except the the Harmonic and the Keplerian ones.

+Secondly, the result of \cite{RCD} was only local and the existence of a nondegenerate minimum of the effective potential was explicitly assumed and only initial data belonging to a neighbourhood of such a minimum were considered.
+On the contrary, we give here a result allowing to deal with {\it any} initial datum giving rise to bounded orbits.
+In particular, since according to our assumptions the effective potential could have local maxima (as in Figure 1), the domain of existence of action-angle variables can have also a connected component not containing a minimum of the potential.
+The study of this region requires a completely new analysis that is the object of Subsect.~\ref{sec:max}.
+Making reference to Figure 1, the result of \cite{RCD} only allows to deal with the regions strictly below $V_2$, while here we also deal with the region between $V_2$ and $V_{\infty}$.

 10pt